Biotech Melt-Up

 With the swirling Charybdis of uncertainty, it is clear that the road towards economic recovery is paved with very serious challenges.
 The disease has to be managed first, and biotechs are a major part of the solution.
 It is one of the few industry groups that comprise the arrowhead in the battle to overcome the pandemic.

 Vaccines are the eventual and ultimate defense.
 However, it is hoped they will be broadly available in the second half of 2021.
 In the meantime, for the world starved of good news on COVID-19, drug treatments are the quickest silver bullet.
-Anti-viral treatments that can help patients recover and survive will have a direct impact on the daily death rate, which in turn will boost public confidence.
+Anti-viral treatments that can help patients recover and survive will have a direct impact on the daily death tolls, which in turn will boost public confidence.
 This will allow for more rapid steps towards economic recovery in what can be a 2-year journey back to the Q4:2019 GDP level of $22 trillion.

 According to industry research firm Pharma Intelligence, there are over 140 vaccines and drug treatments being developed worldwide just for COVID-19, with 11 of them already in clinical trials.
 There are another 115 ongoing clinical trials for drugs and vaccines already approved for other diseases and conditions.